selmantabet/fragrance-suggestions/README.md

 The program user would feed the engine with parameters such as the occasion, time of day and season, and the program would return a list of the best matching fragrances for the user to choose from their collection.
 The user's fragrance collection would be stored in a CSV file.
 My own personal fragrance collection CSV is included for reference.
 ---
 The engine is primitive at its current state, as the implementation merely involves a simple tag-matching approach, feel free to help with this project either by raising an [issue](https://github.com/selmantabet/fragrance-suggestions/issues) or by providing a [pull request](https://github.com/selmantabet/fragrance-suggestions/pulls).

+[Update - May 25] The production plan has changed to incorporate more robust and complex features such as using an expanded set of tags.
+The original version has been scrapped.
+No ETA is available at the moment.